-Lessons are timetabled whenever possible, in a welcoming environment.
-We make every effort for the lessons to be clearly understood by the students, promoting a sense of order and purpose.
-There are clear and coherent lesson plans and a variety of activities.
+We make every effort for the lessons to be clearly understood by the students with clear and lesson plans and a variety of activities.
 We encourage both teacher and student to listen to the opinion of others in order to promote tolerance and respect.
-Students are encouraged to think independently and to actively participate in group work.
+Students are encouraged to think independently and to actively participate in lessons.
 Students are encouraged to take pride in their work, regarding both content and presentation.

-The majority of sex and relationship education is delivered through our PSHE curriculum in Skills for Life lessons, however, we are aware that there are always times when spontaneous discussion will arise and these opportunities are welcomed and addressed, as and when it is seen to be appropriate.
+The majority of sex and relationship education is delivered through our PSHE curriculum in Skills for Life lessons, however, we are aware that there are always times when spontaneous discussion will arise and these opportunities are welcomed and addressed, as and when it is seen to be

-As of September 2020, RSE will become compulsory for all students in secondary schools, however, the legislation 5/94, regarding sex and relationship education acknowledges that parents have the right to withdraw their children from all, or part, of sex and relationship education outside of the current National Curriculum.
-A parent wishing to exercise this right should, in the first instance, make an appointment with the Deputy Principal or PSHE and Citizenship Co-ordinator to discuss their concerns.
+As of September 2021, RSE became compulsory for all students in secondary schools, however, the statutory guidance regarding sex and relationship education acknowledges that parents have the right to withdraw their children from all, or part, of sex and relationship education outside of the current National Curriculum.
+A parent wishing to exercise this right should, in the first instance, make an appointment with the PSHE and Citizenship Co-ordinator to discuss their concerns.